mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - Various LVM Related Items.md

 	Volume group "sandbox-vg" successfully extended

-and now we can finally extend my logical volume using :

-	lvextend -L+20G /dev/zabbix/root

-And if now check fdisk -l there is /zabbix-root with +20GB But dont forget to use `resize2fs` to let filesystem know there is some change.
-If you will not do this you are not able to use new space.

-	resize2fs /dev/zabbix/root

-Next steps shgould be something like this, but it doesn’t seem to be working:
+Next steps should be something like this, but it doesn’t seem to be working:

     sudo lvextend -L+8G /dev/mapper/sandbox--vg-root